Bios4Biol/intronSeeker/data/README.md

-Here is a description of the different files and directories available in data/.
+Here is a description of the different files and directories available in data/ directory.

+# Tests files for FRS Full Random Simulation and for GBS GTF Based Simulation

+Inputs and outputs files used and intronSeeker command lines description are available in "FRS-Full_Random_Simulation" and "GBS-GTF_Based_Simulation" directories.

 # Tests files for intronSeeker command lines description

-Inputs and outputs files used in intronSeeker command lines description (in README file) are available in data/Reduced_real_dataset directory.
+Inputs and outputs files used and intronSeeker command lines description (in README file) are available in data/Reduced_real_dataset directory.

 # Description of the data presented in paper